marifarwi/Soilpunk_joulethief/README.md

 1. Gather in groups of 3
 2. Pick a scenario of online communication/collaboration that everyone in your group can relate to (i.e. a video conferencing platform, whatsapp call, discord messaging, twitch streaming...) -- 5 min
 3. Make an extensive inventory of utterances of 'bad' connectivity within online communication (i.e. frozen faces, distorted voices...) -- 10 min
 4. Pick one that you find particulary irritating or fascinating, while imagining the context of glitchy, faulty and imperfectons as a basis for un/learning and rewiring.
 How could a communication protocol look like in this situation?
-How could we negotate modes of communication? -- 15 min
+How could we negotiate modes of communication? -- 15 min

 **Potentially relevant background information:**